stakwork/sphinx-stack/docs/bots.md

 Run one of the Sphinx frontends.
 The easiest one to get up and running is [sphinx-desktop](https://github.com/stakwork/sphinx-win-linux-desktop).
 This repository is for the Windows/Linux desktop app, but it runs fine on Mac as well.

 Once you have the Desktop App running, open the `NODES.json` file in `sphinx-stack/relay`.
-You will see an `exported_keys` string under "alice"... enter that string into the Desktop App, then enter the PIN (111111).
+You will see an `exported_keys` string under "alice"... copy that string (make sure to include the trailing equals sign if it exists!).
+Enter the string into the Desktop App, then enter the PIN (111111).
 Now you are connected to the local Docker cluster!

 ![startup](https://github.com/stakwork/sphinx-stack/raw/master/docs/img/startup.png)